Motor racing-Binotto resigns as Ferrari F1 team boss | Sports-Games

 "I leave a united and growing team.
 A strong team, ready, I'm sure, to achieve the highest goals, to which I wish all the best for the future.
 I think it is right to take this step at this time, as hard as this decision has been for me."
 Ferrari said they had started the search for a replacement, likely to be finalised in the New Year.

-Ferrari made a strong start to this season after two years without a victory, but their hopes were dashed by mechanical unreliability, strategy errors and driver mistakes.
-Although the Maranello-based team won four races, with Charles Leclerc taking three victories and nine pole positions to Carlos Sainz's sole triumph, they were distant runners-up to dominant Red Bull and Max Verstappen.
+Although Leclerc won three races and took nine pole positions to Sainz's sole triumph, Ferrari finished distant runners-up to Red Bull.
 Leclerc finished second overall, 146 points behind now double world champion Verstappen.

-Binotto has spent his whole career at Maranello and was appointed team boss in January 2019, replacing Maurizio Arrivabene.
+Binotto has spent his whole career at Maranello, a highly-regarded engineer who became head of the engine department in 2013 and chief technical officer in 2016.
+He took over as team boss in January 2019, replacing Maurizio Arrivabene - CEO of Serie A soccer side Juventus whose board resigned on Monday.

-The sport's oldest and most successful team, present in every championship season since the first in 1950, slumped to sixth overall in the 2020 constructors' standings but recovered to third in 2021.
+Binotto kept his calm in the face of huge pressure, carefully analysing the team's setbacks and defending his employees, but ultimately the results were not good enough.
+The sport's oldest and most successful team, present in every championship season since the first in 1950, slumped to sixth overall in the 2020 constructors' standings -- their worst season in 40 years -- but recovered to third in 2021.

+Ferrari have not won a constructors' championship since 2008, while now-retired Kimi Raikkonen was the last driver to take them to the top in 2007.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)